-The average traffic speed on London's major roads in quarter 1 during weekdays decreased compared with the same quarter last year.
+The average traffic speed on London's major roads in quarter 2 during weekdays decreased compared with the same quarter last year.

-Graph 4 - Traffic speeds on London's major roads 12 hrs average weekday between 0700-1900 by quarter (mph), Q1 2009/10 to Q1 2014/15
+Graph 4 - Traffic speeds on London's major roads 12 hrs average weekday between 0700-1900 by quarter (mph), Q1 2009/10 to Q2 2014/15

 Traffic volumes across London have been generally falling over a number of years.
 This trend may be reversing.
+Traffic volume growth is the underlying problem that is leading to increase congestion.